 On Tuesday the 21st, my symptoms worsened.
 With anger, confusion and fear of not being able to recover, I was struggling from this single drug STILL.
 I went to the ER yet again, in a state where I was not myself.
 Prednisone can induce manic-like episodes in individuals with NO previous history of mental illness.

 On Wednesday the 22nd I was admitted into UK Albert B. Chandler Hospital where I experienced a bizarre transformation from imaginary life to reality.
 The prednisone has induced temporary psychosis which had distorted my perception of reality.
 I was transferred to Good Samaritan Hospital where I was nursed back to health by amazing medical professionals, who informed me that my case was NOT UNCOMMON.
 I'm forever indebted to the medical doctors, nurses, nurse techs, sitters and volunteers at GS Hospital.

 I'm NOT here for pity.
 I'm here to bring awareness of the drug Prednisone.
 It is no joke.

 For a lot of people, Prednisone is a lifesaver.
-However, it SHOULD NOT continue to be prescribed for colds, rashes or any "minor-mild" illness that can make do without it- especially at HIGH DOSES.
+However, it SHOULD NOT continue to be prescribed for colds, rashes or any minor illness that can make do without it- especially in HIGH DOSES.

 It CANNOT fly by without a black label warning on the medicine bottle!